AI receptionist for cleaning companies

 Transfer rate and reasons

-How often is AI handing calls off to humans, and why?
+How often is AI handing off to humans, and why?
 High transfer rates mean the system doesn't have enough information to handle common scenarios.

 Customer feedback on the experience

-If multiple customers mention they had to repeat information or felt confused about next steps, that's a signal to refine the conversation flow.
-According to research by Salesforce, 80% of customers say the experience a company provides is as important as its products or services.
-In cleaning, where you're often competing on service quality rather than price, a smooth booking experience is part of your competitive advantage.
+Research from Salesforce found that 80% of customers say the experience a company provides matters as much as its products or services.
+In cleaning, where you're often competing on service quality rather than price, a smooth booking call is part of your value.

-What good implementation looks like in practice
+What good AI receptionist implementation looks like in practice

 • Customers get accurate pricing quotes without waiting for a callback